ofiwg/libfabric/man/fi_netdir.7.md

 *Endpoint types*
 : The provider support the FI_EP_MSG endpoint types.

-*Memory registration modes*
-: The provider implements the *FI_MR_BASIC* memory registration mode.

 *Data transfer operations*
 : The following data transfer interfaces are supported for the following endpoint types: *FI_MSG*, *FI_RMA*.
 See DATA TRANSFER OPERATIONS below for more details.

-*Modes*
-: The Network Direct provider requires applications to support the following modes:
-  * FI_LOCAL_MR for all applications.

 *Addressing Formats*
 : Supported addressing formats include FI_SOCKADDR, FI_SOCKADDR_IN, FI_SOCKADDR_IN6